 The inspection process

 Let’s take a common scenario where an investor is seeking a loan for a recent house purchase.
-Before the loan is approved and the amount of the loan finalised, the lender will order a valuation from an independent valuation company selected from its panel (list) of valuers.

 The valuer will visit the property and conduct an external and internal inspection, taking pictures and even asking the owner questions about the property.

 The valuer will evaluate the land component of the property, which can make up a significant proportion of the property’s total value.

 Among other things, the valuer will assess the size, shape, aspect, and topography of the land as well as the zoning and development potential.

 Inside the property, the valuer will measure the size of the building and take note of the number and type of rooms, the property’s age and condition, its fixtures and fittings, its design and layout, and any unique characteristics that could affect the value.

 Interestingly, valuers look at many of the same things that a prospective home buyer would look for when assessing a potential purchase.